-If a Director disputes a petition and the petitioning creditor refuses to withdraw, a defence will need to be lodged in Court at least five days prior to the hearing.
-The defence will need to include details of the reasons for the dispute and some evidence that will support the defence of the petition.
+If a Director disputes a petition and the petitioning creditor refuses to withdraw, a defense will need to be lodged in court at least five days prior to the hearing.
+The defensee will need to include details of the reasons for the dispute and some evidence that will support the defense of the petition.
 If the company agrees with part of the claim, this will need to be dealt with separately and ideally paid in full with costs before the hearing.

-If a defence has been submitted prior to the first hearing, the Judge will listen to reasons for the defence and assess whether to grant an adjournment of the hearing to give the two parties a chance to resolve the dispute before the second hearing.
+If a defense has been submitted prior to the first hearing, the Judge will listen to reasons for the defense and assess whether to grant an adjournment of the hearing to give the two parties a chance to resolve the dispute before the second hearing.

 - Discuss the options

 - If you want to rescue the company or save the business, it is always better to do this when the petition has only been threatened, as the options available are limited and more complex to implement if the petition has been issued.
 However, whether a Winding up Petition has just been threatened or has been issued, it is crucial that you get professional advice quickly.
-The first step is to get in touch with a Wilson Field insolvency consultant who will discuss your company’s financial position and the options available.
+The first step is to get in touch with one of insolvency consultants who will discuss your company’s financial position and the options available.
 This will be done initially over the telephone, with a more in-depth assessment being conducted in a free face to face consultation at a later date.
-During this meeting Wilson Field will be able to give you an idea of how viable the future of the company is, and an appropriate course of action can be decided upon.
+During this meeting, we will be able to give you an idea of how viable the future of the company is, and an appropriate course of action can be decided upon.